 Even if this would turn out to be false information, we could potentially still spend the night in Belize City and then continue our way to Flores.

-But when we arrived at the hostel in Bacalar (Mexico) the owner told us good news – that we really could go from Chetumal to Flores in one day and that transport even exists from Bacalar!
+But when we arrived at the hostel in Bacalar (haha, never slept in concrete tubes before!) the owner told us good news – that we really could go from Chetumal to Flores in one day and that transport even exists from Bacalar!